Jadecky/Printer_Mods/Micron+/MDC/readme.md

 **Whilst every effort has been made to ensure this goes as smoothly as possible, it is your responsibility to measure and double check before adding holes to your panel.
 Please check, double check, and tripple check prior to drilling.**

-**If you aren't comfortable/confident enough to drill your panel, there is a DXF so you can get one cut.
-There is also a VHB version, although this is untested.**
+**If you aren't comfortable/confident enough to drill your panel, there is a DXF so you can get one cut, there is also a VHB version, although this is currently untested.**

 ## Why is this a thing?